Indicator forest and wood

 Method

 Net increment and wood harvesting data are provided by aerial images, the continuous sample survey carried out in forests and subsequent modelling.
-To calculate the ratio, harvesting is divided by net increment.
+Data are derived from an annual survey of forest owners regarding the volume of timber harvest sold, by assortment and wood species group.

 Definition of increment (net growth): annual increase in the stemwood volume of all trees (with ingrowth) minus annual mortality.